plumed/plumed2/user-doc/OPES.md

 \page OPES_tutorial Tutorials

-The following list contains the tutorials available in the OPES module.
+The following list contains the tutorials available for the OPES module.
+Other examples of how to use OPES can be found in the [PLUMED-NEST](https://www.plumed-nest.org/browse.html).

 @OPES_TUTORIALS@